benknoble/vim-maestro/README.md

 Most of this talk was in fact interactive, with participants walking away with their own vimrc (which we crafted by learning how to vim).
 If you have tmux and presenting.vim installed, you can launch it with `./present.sh`.
+You'll also need `ssh` access to a machine called `vim-example` with no vim configs on it if you want to run the presentation.
+Take a look at `mappings.vim` as well.

+If you're following along, all you need is the samples.

 Sample files for exercising are in `samples`.